sujaybhowmick/atlassian-tools-monitoring/metricbeat-jolokia-module-configuration-guide.md

-# Configure Metricsbeat Jolokia module
+# Configure Metricbeat Jolokia module

 ## Prerequisite

-1. Metricsbeat (`version 7.13.2`)agent installed on the host where Jira is installed and running
+1. Metricbeat (`version 7.13.2`)agent installed on the host where Jira is installed and running

 2. Metricbeat comes to `Jolokia` module, check if it is present